disco0/godot-crusmake/README.md

 # Install

-Clone/copy this repository into your project's addons folder in a folder named `crusmake`—e.g. `/path/to/project/addons/crusmake`, the Godot path `res://addons/crusmake`.
+Clone/copy this repository into your project's addons folder in a folder named `crusmake`—e.g. `/path/to/project/addons/crusmake`, `res://addons/crusmake` in your Godot project.